gcrabtree/react-native-socketio/README.md

 # A React Native wrapper for the Socket.io Library

+# Please note that this hasn't been maintained for ages.
+If someone would like to bring back upto speed, let me know. -Greg

 This project was forked from Kirkness' React Native Swift Socket.Io project [found here](https://github.com/kirkness/react-native-swift-socketio)